fugu-chop/launch_school/ls171_assessment/questions_to_address.md

 ### What is the internet?
-The internet can be described as a network of networks - it allows for the communication between devices and the transfer of information across different networks, through various protocols operating at different 'layers', where each layer has it's own responsibility for the transmission of information and is 'independent' from other layers, in that the specific information and implementation at one layer is abstracted away from another layer through the encapsulation of a _protocol data unit_.
+The internet can be described as a _network of networks_ - it allows for the communication between devices and the transfer of information across different networks, through various protocols operating at different 'layers', where each layer has it's own responsibility for the transmission of information and is 'independent' from other layers, in that the specific information and implementation at one layer is abstracted away from another layer through the encapsulation of a _protocol data unit_.
+The _world wide web_ or web for short, is a __service__ that can be accessed via the internet.

 ### What is a network?
 A network, at it's simplest implementation, is two devices connected in such a way that they are able to communicate or exchange data between themselves.
 The key is that communications are limited to devices that exist within the network and are connected to each other (either directly, or through a switch or hub) - i.e. the Local Access Network (LAN).